 Online Entrance Test

 Take up a Course to Get Trained

 It would be great if you could take in-person classes with local BJCP master judges organized by local homebrew clubs now and then.
 The key to staying in the loop regarding any upcoming training and judging opportunities is the involvement with the local homebrew club.
-Obviously this has its challenges in todays world, which helped to create the Beer Mastery Course.
-Your best resource at this stage.

 Be a Steward in Beer Judging Competitions

 Do reach out to any local homebrew competition organizers and try stewarding any homebrew competitions.
 It includes drinking beer to the judges, ensuring the score sheets are filled, checking scores.

 This way, you can make good contacts with the local judging community and experience how it’s to be a beer judge (not really, a tableside view to be precise).

 Craft a Beer at Home

 I do presume you are already into homebrewing.
 If you want to be a beer judge, homebrewing is the foundation.
 You’ve to brew it and taste by yourself as the practical application of knowledge matters a lot after all technical feedback is impossible without knowing how the beer got those particular flavors and aromas into it.

 Take the Entrance Exam and Sign-up for the Tasting Exam